XJTU-WXY/DrugGENIUS/README.md

   - `-f` | `--filter`: Path of filter config file.
 Default: `./filter_clustering.yaml`.
     > Filtering can be applied during clustering process to reduce calculation.
 To customize the filtering criteria, modify the `filter_clustering.yaml` file.
   - `--no_cache`: Force refreshing the cache of fps and dimensionality reduction results.
     > Calculating fingerprints and dimensionality reduction may take a long time.
-By default,
+By default, already calculated fingerprints and t-SNE embeddings will not be recalculated in a new run.
+To force a cache refresh, enable this argument.
   - `--proc`: Number of dimensionality reduction and clustering processes.
 Default value is the total number of CPU cores on the device.
   - `--seed`: Random seed for dimensionality reduction and clustering.
 Default: `42`